A Connecticut Resale Certificate is a state document that allows businesses to buy goods and services for resale without paying sales tax.

 Step 5: Include the city and state where products will be shipped along with the sales tax permit number or state tax registration number if shipping to another state.

-Step 6: The purchaser will certify the property being purchased is for resale and sign and date the certificate.
+Step 6: The purchaser will certify that the property is for resale and sign and date the certificate.

 A resale certificate may be used for a single purchase or continual purchases of the same type.
-If there will be ongoing purchases, the certificate “Blanket Certificate” must be written on the form.
+If ongoing purchases will occur, the “Blanket Certificate” must be written on the form.

 State of Connecticut Resale Certificate Form